gonzalo-gigena/satellite-image-pose-estimation/README.md

 - **Environment Variables**: The script modifies environment variables that are crucial for TensorFlow to find CUDA libraries.
 If you encounter issues, double-check the paths and adjust `cuda_env_path` accordingly.

-- **Feature Matching Dependency**: Currently, the only supported `--matching_method` is `'light_glue'`.
+- **Feature Matching Dependency**: Currently, only `'light_glue'` is supported.
 Ensure that the necessary dependencies for LightGlue are installed and accessible.

 ---